mgonnav/k-means/README.md

 You can drag the mouse to move around.
 You can use the mouse scroll wheel to zoom in and out.

-## Opinion
+## Personal Opinion
 The dataset is too tight (the points are too close to each other) for the k-means algorithm to be efficient and give good results.
+Moreover, there are some values in the dataset which don't make sense.
+Some of them had latitudes and longitudes higher or lower than their limits.
+(e.g. on of them had latitude = 1140).

+Also, having small sets of points together will lead to them having their own cluster.
+However, these sets (the top ones) are extremely small compared to the main one (bottom left), therefore introducing noise.

 ## Example of the visualization
 ### Full view